RACHEL MARTIN, HOST:

-CLARY: Well, what that means is that, like some other aid organizations, we don't give aid to the children or the little girl that's wanting to go to school as well as the Taliban or the extremist member that would prevent her from going to school, 'cause that's what neutrality means.
+CLARY: Well, what that means is that, like some other aid organizations, we don't give aid to the children or the little girl that's wanting to go to school as well as the Taliban or the extremist member that would prevent her from going to school - because that's what neutrality means.
 It means that you don't pick a side.
 And Spirit of America says that we don't necessarily believe that.
-Now, it's important to distinguish by saying not neutral but we're also not political.
-So, we're not taking a side on if the troops should be there or not.
-We're saying if the troops are there, we'll support them in their mission.
+Now, it's important to distinguish by saying not neutral that we're also not political.
+So we're not taking a side on if the troops should be there or not.
+We're saying if the troops are there, we will support them in their mission.

 CLARY: Thank you for having me.
 Transcript provided by NPR, Copyright NPR.